-Why Travelling Overseas with a Purpose and Volunteering will Change Your Life
+Why Travelling Overseas and Volunteering will Change Your Life

 Madeline Lewis recently travelled in South Africa and volunteered her services with the organisation VESA – Africa Unearthed.
 You can read more about her experience which will hopefully inspire you to do something similar and join the world of voluntourism…

 Travelling overseas with a purpose is probably one of the best feelings you can have, because not only do you get to experience a new place, but you also get to make a difference.
 I’m talking about ‘voluntourism’.

 I recently went to South Africa with a company called VESA - Volunteer Eco Students Abroad.
 After many hours on a plane and then a very long ride on a small ‘bus’ I didn’t know what to expect when I arrived at the town of St. Lucia, a beautiful estuary that’s of a world heritage status.

 I never thought volunteering in another country for just two weeks would be so rewarding and life changing.
 Although this is not my first travel experience, you could definitely say I have the travel bug.
 However, I have something even more than that now.
 An undying appreciation for what we have and the beautiful world that surrounds us.
 I’m so excited to continue exploring it!